A Monosemantic Attribution Framework for Stable Interpretability in Clinical Neuroscience Transformer-Based Language Models: Introduction

 This reveals a critical gap in the current landscape: attributional techniques offer only surface-level explanations using polysemantic features, while mechanistic methods provide structural insights based on monosemantic feature alignment but lack attributional grounding.
-To date, no unified framework successfully integrates both paradigms---particularly in the domain of LLM-based clinical inference.
+To date, no unified framework successfully integrates both paradigms—particularly in the domain of LLMs and Transformer-Based LM clinical inference.

 To address these challenges and produce stable, clinically meaningful explanations from large language models, we propose a unified monosemantic attribution framework that integrates both attributional and mechanistic interpretability approaches (Figure~\ref{abst1}).
 Our approach first employs sparse autoencoders (SAEs) to transform polysemantic LLM activations into a more monosemantic latent space, where individual features are encouraged to correspond to disentangled semantic factors.
 This bottleneck substantially reduces representational complexity and enables classical attribution methods to assign more precise and semantically coherent importance scores.
-For the attribution component, we apply six established techniques---Feature Ablation, Layer Activations, Layer Conductance, Layer Gradient SHAP~\cite{lundberg2017unified}, Layer Integrated Gradients~\cite{int}, and Layer Gradient$\times$Activation---both in the native activation space (polysemantic features) and in the SAE-induced latent space (more monosemantic features).
+For the attribution component, we apply six established techniques—Feature Ablation, Layer Activations, Layer Conductance, Layer Gradient SHAP~\cite{lundberg2017unified}, Layer Integrated Gradients~\cite{int}, and Layer Gradient$\times$Activation—both in the native activation space (polysemantic features) and in the SAE-induced latent space (more monosemantic features).